BioFlex Laser Therapy (LILT)

 Laser Therapy offers patients a safe and effective therapy for a wide range of medical conditions, including soft tissue and sports injuries, wound healing, dermatological conditions and a variety of musculoskeletal problems.

 Laser Therapy uses red and infrared light for the relief of pain, to accelerate healing and decrease inflammation.
 When the light source is placed against the skin, the photons penetrate several centimeters and get absorbed by the mitochondria, the energy-producing part of a cell.
 This energy fuels many positive physiological responses resulting in the restoration of normal cell morphology and function.
-Laser Therapy has been successfully used to treat a broad range of medical conditions, including musculoskeletal problems, arthritis, sports injuries, post-surgical wounds, diabetic ulcers and dermatological conditions.
+Laser Therapy has been used for a broad range of conditions, including musculoskeletal problems, arthritis, sports injuries, post-surgical wounds and dermatological conditions.

 Laser Therapy is simply a way of getting energy/qi into the damaged tissue.
 The energy/qi is then used by the body to heal the damaged tissue at a dramatically accelerated rate.
 Clinic results show that injuries and pathologies that would take months to heal if ever resolve in weeks.